 "BEING REAL" AS "EXISTING."

-The words "real" and "existing" are basically synonyms, and may be
+The words "real" and "existing" are basically synonyms, and

 used as such, but this means that when you define the word "real," you